JDoelger/InfluenzaFitnessInference/notes/notes.md

 # log May 25 (check out engaging cluster again for repeat simus)
 - connect to cluster node "eofe5.mit.edu" or eofe7 via putty as described in folder EngagingCluster under README, set up file transfer via securecrt as used before

-# log June 2 (rerun simulations and analyses for manuscript)
+# log June 2 (rerun simulations for manuscript)
-- rerun simulations and analyses for manuscript
+- rerun simulations for manuscript

+# log June 3 (rerun analyses for manuscript)